Unmanned military Tu-141 "Strizh" drone flies through NATO member countries and crashes near Zagreb, Croatia

 An unidentified Tu-141 “Strizh” reconnaissance drone ran out of fuel and crashed near Zagreb on 10 March at 23:01.
 The unmanned aerial vehicle seriously malfunctioned as it crossed over Romania, Hungary and into Croatia from Ukraine.
-The 6.2 tonnes heavy drone flew at the speed of a passenger jet and at an altitude of 4,000 feet while flying through several NATO member countries.
+The 6.2 tonnes heavy drone flew at the speed of a passenger jet and at an altitude of 4,000 feet through several NATO member countries.

 There were no casualties.
 However, a large crater was created and dozens of parked vehicles were damaged.